cssivision/react-native-qrcode/README.md

 # react-native-qrcode
 A react-native component to generate [QRcode](http://en.wikipedia.org/wiki/QR_code), not only support English.

-## this module support iOS and Android
+## this module support iOS and Android, and `always updated for lastest version of react-native`

 ## Installation
 ```sh